Flat-roofed pub

 In the United Kingdom and Ireland, a flat-roofed pub is a public house with a flat roof, often located on housing estates.
 They are frequently of concrete construction, with flat roofs rather than more conventional pitched roofs.

 Flat-roofed pubs have been the subject of derision in media and popular culture, often being presented as "rough", in a manifestation of British cultural class-based stereotyping of those in lower-income groups.
 Their architecture has also tended to be viewed unfavourably, and they are more vulnerable to demolition than traditional structures.
 The conservation body Historic England has a project to record the public's interaction with post-war pubs, which includes many flat-roofed establishments.

 History

-Many flat-roofed pubs were built in the 20th century and form part of local planned communities, including tower blocks and council housing estates.
+Many flat-roofed pubs were built in the 20th century as part of local planned communities, such as tower blocks and council housing estates.
 Town planners allocated planning permission for a certain number of pubs to each estate, depending on their population and perceived need.
 Sites were allocated to different breweries as tied houses.
 The breweries' in-house architects often designed the new structures, which were usually in keeping with the surrounding estate.
 These could range from traditional brick-built structures to concrete brutalist flat-roofed buildings.
 As a result of rapid post-war residential construction more pubs were built between 1945 and 1985 than in any similar period of time in British history.
 Many of the new pubs departed from the traditional Victorian English pub with its dark wood and brass features and instead embraced modern functionality.